 This advice column offers opinions about the more difficult aspects of working in the nonprofit sector.
 This is an update of an article written in 2018.
 Discouraging that nothing seems to change, right?
 Same hatred, different victims.
 It is time for a sea change in addressing discrimination and racial or religious bias.

 With all the racist violence in the U.S., what is the message to all of us in nonprofits who care about social change?

-I feel disheartened and discouraged by the persistent flow of news about people harming one another.
-In my personal world, people care about both each other and social justice.
-Can we really make a difference when there are violent haters out there who attempt to pull down everything my colleagues and I try to build?
+I feel disheartened and discouraged by the persistent flow of news about people in power harming people of color.
+In my personal world, people care about each other and social justice.
+Can we really make a difference when our society sanctions violence against Black Americans?

 I have spent the last few days talking to many nonprofit colleagues, all of whom are also expressing the same sense of hopelessness related to the social turmoil, violence and injustice we are all watching and reading about on a daily basis in the news.

 I’d like to hear what others think, as well as find ways to overcome our anxiety and continue to work for positive social change.

 I’d love to hear what other nonprofit professionals think — I can only answer for myself.
 I strongly support the protests against the terrorism directed at people of color from those in positions of power.

 Like you, I have devoted my life to social good and am shaken to my very core.
 This has been another dreadful and violent year in the U.S. And, the hate, senseless killing and destruction in this nation is nothing new; to the contrary, it is a mirror image of incidents that are occurring all over the world, every day.